-Follow up

-During the year we have undertaken follow up work on previously agreed actions.
-Out of 22 actions being monitored, from the prior years, 8 actions have been implemented and 7 actions are overdue.
-From the current year reviews, 8 actions has been agreed upon, 1 action has been implemented and the remaining 7 are not yet due.
+Follow up: During the year TPF Management has undertaken follow up work on previously agreed actions.
+Out of 24 actions being monitored, 14 actions have been closed and 10 actions are not yet due.

 Internal audit work conducted

 Introduction

 The table below sets out the results of our internal audit work along with a comparison of planned and actual internal audit activity.